Strategic Visioning and Planning

 - Develop integrated strategies to build and maintain an optimal and sustainable student body size while also recruiting and retaining high quality faculty and staff.

-- Ensure that University of Minnesota, Morris is a leader in environmental, social, and economic sustainability.
+- Ensure that UMN Morris is a leader in environmental, social, and economic sustainability.

 - Acknowledge the first peoples of this land and this land’s history as a boarding school through curriculum, programming, and partnerships with Native students and communities, as well as through visual markers on campus.